noirbizarre/flask-restplus/doc/documenting.rst

 Hiding from documentation
 -------------------------

-You can hide some ressources or methods from documentation using one of the following syntaxes:
+You can hide some resources or methods from documentation using one of the following syntaxes:

 .. code-block:: python

-    # Hide the full ressource
+    # Hide the full resource
     @api.route('/resource1/', doc=False)
     class Resource1(Resource):
         def get(self):